What is Azure PowerShell?

 The cmdlets in the Az PowerShell module produce .NET objects.
 As with any PowerShell command that produces output, the cmdlets in the Az PowerShell module can be piped to the Get-Member cmdlet to determine what type of object is produced along with a list of the available properties and methods.
 For more information, see Query output of Azure PowerShell and Format Azure PowerShell cmdlet output.

-The AzureAD and MSOnline PowerShell modules are not part of the Az PowerShell module.
+The AzureAD and MSOnline PowerShell modules aren't part of the Az PowerShell module.
 For more information about those modules, see the documentation for Azure Active Directory PowerShell for Graph.

 Legacy Azure PowerShell modules